Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 - Number of sales transactions in each region
 - The percentage of total sales contributed by each region
 - The products with no sales in the last quarter

+##Data Cleaning and Exploratory Data Analysis (EDA)
+- EDA alongside data cleaning was performed in this project to understand the dataset's structure, identify and handle missing values and address any data quality issues.
+  - A missing colunm was added, which was the Revenue column which was found by multipling the Quantity by the Unit Price in order to know the Total Sales generated.
+  - The data was checked for duplicates by highlighting the whole data in an excel sheet and clicking on the 'Remove Duplicates' in the Data tab interface.